Conference Agenda

 Universitat de Baqrcelona / IEB, Spain

 This paper provides evidence on the strategic use of owner-controlled firms as a means of tax avoidance under dual personal income taxation.
 Taxpayers with sufficiently high income levels have incentives to shift income toward corporations, as the combined tax burden of corporate and capital income taxes is lower than that of labor income taxation.
 We exploit linked micro-data from personal income tax returns and various other sources, leveraging multiple tax reforms in Spain that introduced variation in these incentives across taxpayers and over time.
 This approach allows us to causally identify the magnitude of income shifting behavior.
-We find significant tax-motivated responses among business owners, with a 15 percentage point increase in the likelihood of income shifting when the tax-saving incentive becomes active.
-Our results highlight the importance of this form of tax avoidance from both equity and efficiency perspectives.
+We find significant tax-motivated responses among business owners, with a semi-elasticity of 0.26 with respect to potential tax savings from incorporating.
+However, this number varies significantly between types of tax reforms and across tax payers, showing that substantial change of the tax code are more relevant than simple rate changes.

 Foremny-Avoidance Responses to Dual Income Taxation-201.pdf